Pranjal31/NoMatterBot/DESIGN.md

 Note:
 + We assume that there can be a single assignee per Issue
++ If there are only three or less than three collaborators on the repository, 'Show more' button is not displayed.
 + The skillset for each team member is listed below:

 |Team member| Skills|